Parameter-Specific Bias Diagnostics in Random-Effects Panel Data Models: Hausman and Bias Diagnostics

+Thus the finite-sample bias of the RE estimator for $\bk'\bsB$ is governed by the alignment between the random effects $\bse$ and the coefficient-specific weighting vector $\hat{\bsn}$.
+Plugging the empirical best linear unbiased predictor $\hat{\bse}$ into the right-hand side of \eqref{eq:bias} yields the internal bias estimate $\hat{\bsn}'\hat{\bse}$.
+This bias is zero, for example, if (i) $\bX'\bR^{-1}\bZ=\bds{0}$ with probability one, which implies $\hat{\bsn}=\bds{0}$, or (ii) in the stochastic-$\bZ$ framework of \citet{kz}, $\bse$ is independent of $\bZ$, which implies $\bE[\hat{\bsn}'\bse]=0$.
+A third way to remove this source of bias is to treat $\bse$ as fixed (that is, fit an FE model), in which case the corresponding FE estimator of $\bk'\bsB$ remains unbiased under the same $\bds{\epsilon}\perp\bZ$ condition, provided that $\bk'\bsB$ remains estimable \citep{kz}.

-To assess whether $\hat{\bsn}'\hat{\bse}$ is unusually large under the null hypothesis that, conditional on the fixed design $\bX$, the random-effects vector $\bse$ is independent of the (possibly stochastic) random-effects design matrix $\bZ$, \citet{kz} repeatedly apply a permutation function $\bds{\pi}(\cdot)$ to the predicted random effects.
-Each permutation $\bds{\pi}(\hat{\bse})$ preserves the grouping structure implied by $\bG$ but breaks any association between $\hat{\bse}$ and $\hat{\bsn}$.
-The resulting values $\hat{\bsn}'\,\bds{\pi}(\hat{\bse})$ form an empirical reference distribution, and the bias $p$-value is the proportion of permuted values whose absolute magnitude exceeds that of the observed $\hat{\bsn}'\hat{\bse}$.
+To assess whether the observed plug-in value $\hat{\bsn}'\hat{\bse}$ is unusually large under a null in which $\bse$ is sampled independently of $\hat{\bsn}$ (and hence, in the stochastic-$\bZ$ framework, independently of the mechanism generating $\bZ$), \citet{kz} compare it with a randomized permutation distribution.
+Each permutation $\bds{\pi}(\hat{\bse})$ preserves the grouping structure implied by $\bG$ while breaking the observed alignment between $\hat{\bse}$ and $\hat{\bsn}$.
+The resulting values $\hat{\bsn}'\,\bds{\pi}(\hat{\bse})$ form an empirical reference distribution, and the permutation $p$-value is the proportion of permuted values whose absolute magnitude exceeds that of the observed $\hat{\bsn}'\hat{\bse}$.